 Most of the antisense drugs in our pipeline incorporate our second-generation chemistry, which adds our proprietary 2'-O-methoxyethyl (2'MOE) chemistry and makes the drugs RNA-like.

-Second-generation drugs are composed of both RNA-like and DNA-like nucleotides, while first-generation drugs are entirely DNA-like.
+Most of our second-generation drugs are composed of both RNA-like and DNA-like nucleotides, while first-generation drugs are entirely DNA-like.
 Because RNA hybridizes more tightly to RNA than to DNA, the second-generation drugs have a greater affinity for their RNA targets and, therefore, greater potency.
 With increased potency, our second-generation drugs are active at lower doses, which decreases the overall cost of therapy.

 Second-generation chemistry slows degradation of the drugs by protecting them from nucleases, the molecules responsible for disassembling strands of nucleotides.
 Slower clearance of the drug from the body allows for less frequent dosing.
 Our scientists continue to advance our technology and improve the properties of our drugs.
-Currently, clinicians are studying antisense drugs using many routes of delivery including, aerosol, enema, intrathecal, intravenous, subcutaneous, topical and intravitreal.
+Currently, clinicians are studying antisense drugs using many routes of delivery including enema, intrathecal, intravenous, subcutaneous, topical and intravitreal.

 We have created a proprietary 'toolbox' of chemical modifications for antisense drugs that strengthen duplex formation with the target RNA and enhance the pharmaceutical properties of antisense drugs.
 Beyond generation 2.0 chemistry, we are evaluating entirely new types of chemistries.
-In 2010, we selected our generation 2.5 chemistry (IScEt), an advancement that we believe will increase the potency of our drugs and make oral administration commercially feasible.
+In 2010, we selected our generation 2.5 chemistry (cEt), an advancement that we believe will increase the potency of our drugs and make oral administration commercially feasible.
 We expect that our generation 2.5 drugs will constitute some of our future drugs and serve as follow-on compounds to some of our current drugs in development.
-Currently our ISIS-STAT3Rx, ISIS-FVIIRx, and ISIS-ARRx drugs incorporate our generation 2.5 chemistry.
+Currently our ISIS-STAT3Rx, ISIS-FVIIRx, ISIS-ARRx and ISIS-DMPKRx drugs incorporate our generation 2.5 chemistry.